Livestock Market News

 Market Commentary from the Northern Ag Network:

-TUESDAY'S CASH CATTLE CALL:
+THURSDAY'S CASH CATTLE CALL:

 Settlements on all Ag Futures and Options